-Refer to outdoor unit manufacturer's charging guidelines and recommendations.
+Refer to outdoor unit manufacturer charging guidelines and recommendations.
 The recommendations given below are general in nature and are NOT to supersede outdoor unit manufacturer specifications.

-Where addition of charge is required to complete installation, interconnecting refrigerant piping length and diameter shall be taken into consideration.
+Where addition of charge is required to complete installation, instructions on how to determine the additional REFRIGERANT CHARGE and how to complete the REFRIGERANT CHARGE on the label provided by the outdoor unit manufacturer adjacent to the nameplate if the compressor bearing unit.
+Interconnecting refrigerant piping length and diameter shall be taken into consideration.

-1. Bring airflow up to the maximum CFM possible according to Table.

-2. Evacuate refrigeration system to micron level required by outdoor unit manufacturer.

-3. Release system charge from outdoor unit and call for cooling.

-4. Use outdoor unit equipment manufacturer specific charging charts if available and make proper charge adjustment based upon outdoor unit instructions.

-5. If outdoor unit instructions and charts are not available, use Aspen provided charts.
+- 1. Bring airflow up to the maximum CFM possible according to Table. - 2.
+Evacuate refrigeration system to micron level required by outdoor unit manufacturer. - 3.
+Release system charge from outdoor unit and call for cooling. - 4.
+Use outdoor unit equipment manufacturer specific charging charts if available and make proper charge adjustment based upon outdoor unit instructions. - 5.
+If outdoor unit instructions and charts are not available, use Aspen provided charts.
 Make certain indoor air temperature is near comfort level setpoint 75F, prior to establishing superheat and subcooling levels.

-12.1 TXV Coils:
+13.1.
+TXV Coils:

 If the unit is equipped with a fixed TXV, add refrigerant until the subcooling measures at the outdoor unit liquid line matches the subcooling recommendations of the outdoor manufacturer.
-If the charge is unavailable charge the unit to a subcooling value of $8^{\circ}F$ +/- $1^{\circ}F$.
+If the charge is unavailable charge the unit to a subcooling value of 8°F +/- 1°F.

 If the unit is equipped with an adjustable TXV, add refrigerant until the subcooling measures at the outdoor unit liquid line matches the subcooling recommendations of the outdoor manufacturer.
-If the charge is unavailable charge the unit to a subcooling value of $8^{\circ}F$ +/- $1^{\circ}F$.
+If the charge is unavailable charge the unit to a subcooling value of $8^{\circ}F +/- 1^{\circ}F$ .